×

 All about Teschenite and Ignimbrite Properties

 Know all about Teschenite and Ignimbrite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Teschenite and Ignimbrite belong to Igneous Rocks.Texture of Teschenite is Phaneritic whereas that of Ignimbrite is Aphanitic.
 Teschenite appears Veined and Shiny and Ignimbrite appears Dull, Vesicular and Foilated.
-The luster of Teschenite is not available while that of Ignimbrite is vitreous to dull.
+The luster of Teschenite is while that of Ignimbrite is vitreous to dull.
 Teschenite is available in dark grey to black colors whereas Ignimbrite is available in beige, black, brown, grey, pink, white colors.
 The commercial uses of Teschenite and Ignimbrite are cemetery markers, commemorative tablets, creating artwork, laboratory bench tops, jewelry, sea defence, tombstones.